-Browning Hut is a standard hut located on Browning Track in Mt Richmond Forest Park.
+Browning Hut is located on Browning Track, which doubles as Te Araroa Trail, in Mt Richmond Forest Park.
 The hut is great for overnight trips from Hacket car park, and a convenient stopover on multi-day tramps along the Mt Richmond section of Te Araroa Trail.
-Browning Track climbs through mixed beech-podocarp forest and is located only short respective distances from Hacket Hut and Totara Saddle, the latter being where Te Araroa Trail, Pelorus Track and Browning Track converge.
+Browning Track climbs through mixed beech-podocarp forest and is located only short respective distances from Hacket Hut and Totara Saddle, the latter being where Browning Track, Pelorus Track and Rocks Hut Track converge.

 Browning Hut is the third closest hut to Nelson City and is also the fourth hut on the Mt Richmond section of the Te Araroa Trail.